professionalecho/VelvetBag/README.md

 | Sects & Violets 	| sav 	|

 ### !Set [roles]
 Storyteller, once you have started a game, you will receive a DM from VelvetBag inviting you to set the roles for the game.
-These are selected and assigned at random, but you can include any number of mandatory roles following the command, such as **!set baron** or **!set vortox "no dashii"**.
+These are selected and assigned at random, but you can include any number of mandatory roles following the command, such as **!set baron** or **!set clockmaker "no dashii"**.
 Capitalisation doesn't matter, but roles with spaces in the name need to be surrounded by quotation marks.

 You use **!send** in the DM channel with VelvetBag, so the players don't get a hint of what will be in the game!